 Good news alert: Chocolate can enhance your health.
 The keyword here, though, is "can."
 Depending on the exact chocolate you use (and of course how much of it you eat), you may or may not reap the fermented dessert's wellness-boosting benefits.

-"Look for at least 70 percent cocoa," says Cordialis Msora-Kasago, RD, regional nutrition manager for Sodexo and spokesperson for the Academy of Nutrition and Dietetics.
+"Look for at least 70% cocoa," says Cordialis Msora-Kasago, RD, regional nutrition manager for Sodexo and spokesperson for the Academy of Nutrition and Dietetics.
 "The higher the percentage, the more nutritious the chocolate."

-However, if you do want a chocolate treat that's a little more filling, you can always go with one paired with nuts, Msora-Kasago says.
-“Look for wholesome foods, like nuts, to enhance the efficacy of the chocolate," she suggests.
+However, if you do want a chocolate treat that's a little more filling, you can always go with one paired with nuts, Msora-Kasago suggests.
+"Look for wholesome foods, like nuts, to enhance the efficacy of the chocolate," she says.

-As for those nutrients you get from higher percentage chocolate and the health advantages that accompany it, let's take a look at chocolate's health benefits (and pitfalls)—beyond its tasty flavor.
-Think of it as permission to give into a little chocolate craving every day.
-Want healthy recipes, supermarket shopping guides, and essential nutrition tips at your fingertips?
-Subscribe to the new Eat This, Not That! magazine now!
-For a limited time, you can save 50 percent off the cover price—click here!
+As for the nutrients you get from higher-percentage dark chocolate and the health advantages that accompany it, let's take a look at chocolate's health benefits (and pitfalls).
+Think of it as permission to give in to a little chocolate craving every day.

 Rich in flavonoids (potent antioxidants), chocolate works to help blood vessels relax, which decreases blood pressure, says Msora-Kasago.
 This leads to a plethora of benefits, like increasing HDL (or "good") cholesterol and LDL (or "bad") cholesterol, which can improve heart health.